brinegold/Stablewealth/PROFIT_DISTRIBUTION.md

 # Profit Distribution System

 ## Overview
-The Jarvis Staking platform includes a profit distribution system that distributes daily profits to users 24 hours after they invest in a plan.
+The Stable Wealth platform includes a profit distribution system that distributes daily profits to users 24 hours after they invest in a plan.

 ## How It Works